Sicily's Airports: Getting to Palermo or Catania

 reserve a hotel.
 Our Weather Page has

-Catania: Catania's Fontanarossa Airport is 7 kilometers from the
+Catania's Fontanarossa Airport is 7 kilometers from the city.

-Bus: Local bus tickets are one euro and available from tobacco vendors,
+Bus: Local bus tickets are just over 1 euro, available from tobacco vendors,

 several stops, including the main train station.
 To travel to Taormina costs